When do we mail account statements?

-We mail account statements only AFTER the insurance has paid their portion.
+- We mail account statements only AFTER the insurance has paid their portion.

-We will wait for payment from your insurance company before we send you a “Payment Due” bill.
-Sometimes, it may take upto 6 months (or longer) for us to receive the initial payment from your insurance company, so don’t be surprised if you receive a statement from us many months after services are rendered.
+- We will wait for payment from your insurance company before we send you a “Payment Due” bill.
+Sometimes, it may take up to 6 months (or longer) for us to receive the initial payment from your insurance company, so don’t be surprised if you receive a statement from us many months after services are rendered.

-If your insurance does not pay us anything, you will receive a bill for the full amount.
+- If your insurance does not pay us anything, you will receive a bill for the full amount.

-We normally mail account statements once a month.
+- We normally mail account statements once a month.

-If there is a zero balance?
+What if there is a zero balance?

-If your insurance company pays “in-full”, and there is NO balance due, you will NOT receive a statement.
+- If your insurance company pays “in-full”, and there is NO balance due, you will NOT receive a statement.

-If there is a “balance due” on your account?
+What if there is a “balance due” on your account?

-If your insurance company only pays us a partial amount, and there is a remaining balance, we will send you a statement during the first week of the month following payment from the insurance company, and each month there-after until the balance is paid.
+- If your insurance company only pays us a partial amount, and there is a remaining balance, we will send you a statement during the first week of the month following payment from the insurance company, and each month there-after until the balance is paid.

 How many statements are mailed?

-You will receive a total of 3 statements from our office before sending your account over to a Collections Agency.
+- You will receive a total of 3 statements from our office before sending your account over to a Collections Agency.

 What if NO payment is made towards an open balance?

-If no payment is made towards your open balance after 3 monthly statements, your account will be sent to a local Collections Agency for further legal action.
+- If no payment is made towards your open balance after 3 monthly statements, your account will be sent to a local Collections Agency for further legal action.

-A separate “collections fee” will also be assessed above and beyond your open balance to cover the cost of the collections process.
+- A separate “collections fee” will also be assessed above and beyond your open balance to cover the cost of the collections process.

 Methods of Payment

-You may pay all or part of your open balance at any time.
+- You may pay all or part of your open balance at any time.
 As long as there is an open balance, you will receive a monthly statement from our office.
 You may mail us your payment or stop by the office to pay.

-We accept cash, credit cards (Visa, MC, Discover, Amex), or debit cards.
+- We accept cash, credit cards (Visa, MC, Discover, Amex), or debit cards.